gbadev-org/tonc/content/pages/regbg.md

 ## Tilemap introduction {#sec-intro}

 Tilemaps are the bread and butter for the GBA.
-Almost every commercial GBA game makes use of tilemodes, with the bitmap modes seen only in 3D-like games that use ray-tracing.
+Almost every commercial GBA game makes use of tile modes, with the bitmap modes seen only in 3D-like games that use ray-tracing.
 Everything else uses tiled graphics.

 The reason why tilemaps are so popular is that they're implemented in hardware and require less space than bitmap graphics.
 Consider {@fig:map}a.
-This is a 512 by 256 image, which even at 8bpp would take up 131 kB of VRAM, and we simply don't have that.
+This is a 512 by 256 image, which even at 8bpp would take up 128 KiB of VRAM, and we simply don't have that.
 If you were to make one big bitmap of a normal level in a game, you can easily get up to 1000×1000 pixels, which is just not practical.
 And *then* there's the matter of scrolling through the level, which means updating all pixels each frame.
 Even when your scrolling code is fully optimized that'd take quite a bit of time.

 Now, notice that there are many repeated elements in this image.
 The bitmap seems to be divided into groups of 16×16 pixels.
 These are the <dfn>tiles</dfn>.
 The list of unique tiles is the <dfn>tileset</dfn>, which is given in {@fig:map}b.
 As you can see, there are only 16 unique tiles making up the image.
 To create the image from these tiles, we need a <dfn>tilemap</dfn>.
 The image is divided into a matrix of tiles.
 Each element in the matrix has a <dfn>tile index</dfn> which indicates which tile should be rendered there; the tilemap can be seen in {@fig:map}c.

-Suppose both the tileset and map used 8bit entries, the sizes are 16×(16×16) = 4096 bytes for the tileset and 32×16 = 512 bytes for the tilemap.
-So that's 4.6 kB for the whole scene rather than the 131 kB we had before; a size reduction of a factor 28.
+Suppose both the tileset and map used 8-bit entries, the sizes are 16×(16×16) = 4096 bytes for the tileset and 32×16 = 512 bytes for the tilemap.
+So that's 4.5 KiB for the whole scene rather than the 128 KiB we had before; a size reduction of a factor of 28.

 <div class="cblock">
 <table width=70% id="fig:map">